- What Is File Explorer?

 Due to file corruption and disrupting the system’s routine functions, a defective hard disk might cause File Explorer to become unresponsive.

-A faulty hard drive can cause File Explorer search not working.
+A faulty hard drive can cause File Explorer search not working issue.
 It can corrupt files and disrupt your computer’s normal operations.

 Also Read: How to Run Hard Drive Diagnostics on Windows PC?